 NANO Nuclear Energy and Digihost Technology Announce Submission to New York State Energy Research and Development Authority’s Request for Information

-MIAMI and NEW YORK, Dec.
+Miami, FL and New York, NY, Dec.
 17, 2024 (GLOBE NEWSWIRE) -- Digihost Technology Inc. (“Digihost”) (NASDAQ/TSXV: DGHI), an innovative energy infrastructure company developing data centers, and NANO Nuclear Energy Inc. (NASDAQ: NNE) (“NANO Nuclear”), a leading advanced nuclear energy and technology company focused on developing portable, clean energy solutions, today announced a joint submission to a New York State Energy Research and Development Authority (NYSERDA) Request for Information (RFI) concerning the development of advanced nuclear energy technologies in New York State.

 This joint submission builds on the Memorandum of Understanding (MOU) between NANO Nuclear and Digihost that was announced on December 13 to advance the transition to carbon-free energy at Digihost’s 60-megawatt power plant in upstate New York.
 It also establishes NANO Nuclear as a key participant in New York State's pursuit of strategic partnerships and initiatives that align with its goals of achieving a zero-emission grid in its future for all New Yorkers.
 The collaboration with Digihost further enables NANO Nuclear to offer New York practical strategies and innovative solutions to address energy challenges faced by industries within the state.